 a.
-In the classroom:
+In the classroom

-Mobile phone use of any kind is forbidden in all classrooms unless for emergency cases.
-Frequent use of mobile phones in the classroom will be reported to Student Affairs and may result in a Warning Letter that will be permanently placed in the student's file.
-Repeated mobile phone use and subsequent warnings will be seen as a deviation from the Student Code of Conduct (see section 8.a on "Disrupting EDA Operations") and may result in probation or dismissal from EDA (see section 8 on the "Student Code of Conduct").
+Mobile phone use of any kind is forbidden in all classes, whether virtual or physical, unless for emergency cases.
+Frequent use of mobile phones in the classroom will be reported to Student Affairs and may result in a Warning Letter.
+Repeated mobile phone use and subsequent warnings will be seen as a deviation from the Student Code of Conduct (see section 8.a on "Disrupting EDA Operations") and may result in probation or dismissal from EDA b.
+During Exams c.
+During EDA Events and Lectures